 A person may purchase a maximum of one permit and its privileges are not transferable.
 (Only "carpool" permits authorize the parking of vehicles registered to more than one person.)

-See: Parking Services/Permits for specific parking permit information.
+See: Parking Services/Students or Employees for specific parking permit information.